PelionIoT/virtual-demo-for-pelion/README.md

     2021-01-19 13:30:00,610 INFO  Total in this campaign: 1
     ```

-    At the console prompt of the simulator, notice the firmware update being initiated, then downloaded and applied:
+    At the console prompt of the virtual demo, notice the firmware update being initiated, then downloaded and applied:
     ```
     [FOTA INFO] fota.c:596: Firmware update initiated.
     [FOTA DEBUG] fota.c:628: Pelion FOTA manifest is valid